SM41ldRag0n/mod-to-bypass-ssl-flutter-SM41ldRag0n/README.md

 5. Go to fake_domain on phone, to confim use fake_domain

-6. Open App and chilllllllllll
+6. Open App and have fun

-7. If app check jailbreak, unjailbreak easy and chillllllllllllll
+7. If app check jailbreak, unjailbreak easy and have fun